 Technology has always been a disrupting force.
-But new breakthroughs are happening exponentially faster, and they are shaking pillars of our society that were previously considered immutable and eternal.
+But new breakthroughs are happening exponentially faster each year, and they are shaking pillars of our society that were previously considered immutable and eternal.
 It’s changing our cities, our homes, the way we pay and keep our money, and even the currency we use.
 In my opinion, the next big technological revolution will be e-Nations.

 The last Estonian elections